& CARE A-Z

 Otitis externa, it is an inflammation and infection of the external ear canal and is commonly seen in dogs, there are many causes such as foreign body, yeasts, parasites, bacterial or fungi.

 Hematoma, is a soft swelling on the ear flap usually caused by a collection of blood from a broken blood vessel.
 It can be brought on by a bite or by violent head shaking, by the dog.
+Hematomas should be drained or they can become re-absorbed.
+The absorption can potentially cause a cauliflower like ear

 EYE TACKING & ENTROPION